 Bill Black, a STEM elective teacher at Montour School District, has been teaching a six-week AI Autonomous Robotics to 7th and 8th-grade students in collaboration with AI expert Dr. David Touretzky, Research Professor at Carnegie Mellon University’s School of Computer Science and Ready AI’s professional development team.
 Students are challenged to learn and use AI technology to solve real problems.
 Bill has attended numerous trainings and has assisted in the organization of the regional World Artificial Intelligence Competition for Youth held at Montour School District.

 Rick Stetzer, Computer Science elective teacher at Montour School District, has been teaching a five-week AI Computer Science to 7th and 8th-grade students in collaboration with the team from Carnegie Learning including its Co-Founder Dr. Steve Ritter.
-Carnegie Learning’s software was created by researchers in artificial intelligence from Carnegie Mellon University led by Herbert A. Simon.
+Carnegie Learning’s software was created by researchers in artificial intelligence from Carnegie Mellon University.
 Rick is assisting the Carnegie Learning team on the development of an ‘Introduction to Artificial Intelligence’ course through Carnegie Learning’s new computer science program Proto, a Project-Based Learning (PBL) curriculum and platform.

 AI Through The Arts